8BitQuest/8-BitQuest/README.md

 - Learn the fundamentals of programming such as variables, loops, and more
 - Create your own game with hands-on projects

-### Intermediate Programming with Pygame (Python) (Coming soon!)
+### Intermediate Programming with Phaser (JavaScript) (Coming soon!)

-- Take your programming skills to the next level with Pygame, a Python library for game development
+- Take your programming skills to the next level with Phaser,
 - Build upon your programming foundation with computer science fundamentals such as data structures and algorithms
 - Gain practical experience in creating interactive 2D games